 Behavior at the macroscale is strongly linked to atomic arrangement and its transformation.
 In this example Ru nanoparticles supported on silica are heated to 1300 °C using a DENSsolutions Wildfire system.
 At that temperatures, the SiO2 sphere evaporates and the Ru nanoparticles become very mobile.
 The emphasized nanoparticle changes from round to square.
 This shape change can be studied in detail, due to technology behind DENSsolutions heating systems which ensures high sample stability, sub-Å resolution and therefore enables deeper understanding of the processes involved,

 Courtesy of Gatan.
-Acquired with Wildfire D6 and Gatan OneView IS camera on a Thermo Fisher Scientific (FEI) Tecnai TF20
+Acquired with Wildfire D6 (now H+ DT) and Gatan OneView IS camera on a Thermo Fisher Scientific (FEI) Tecnai TF20

 High temperature EDS